Items tagged “musculoskeletal”

 Osteochondromas are a relatively common imaging finding, accounting for 10-15% of all bone tumors and approximately 35% of all benign bone tumors.
 Although usually thought of as a benign bone tumor, they may be thought of as a developmental anomaly.
 They are frequently asymptomatic and have very...

 Paget disease (bone)

-Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodelling.
+Paget disease of the bone is a common, chronic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
-The pelvis, spine, skull, and proximal long bones are most frequently affec...
+The pelvis, spine, skull, and proximal long bones are most frequently affect...

 Parosteal osteosarcoma is a subtype of osteosarcoma and arises from the outer layer of the periosteum.
 Epidemiology It is the most common type of juxtacortical or surface osteosarcoma and accounts for ~5% of all osteosarcomas.
 It typically presents in early adulthood and middle age with a pea...

 Sacroiliac joint injections can be performed using a posterior approach into the sacroiliac (SI) joint under fluoroscopic or CT guidance.
 It is often performed bilaterally.
 Indications diagnostic: relief of pain after injection of local anesthetic therapeutic: to relieve pain from degenerativ...

 Tumoral calcinosis is a rare familial condition characterized by painless, periarticular masses.
 The term should be strictly used to refer to a disease caused by a hereditary metabolic dysfunction of phosphate regulation associated with massive periarticular calcinosis and should not be used to ...